-Those advocating national climate policies face climate-change deniers pointing out that other countries could free ride on our efforts.
-In defense, they tend to deny the free-rider problem and make up baseless theories, such as Al Gore's notion that "If we lead China will follow."
-In the long run, it will be far more constructive to solve the free-rider problem-the most central problem of cooperation-rather than to deny there is a problem.
+Those advocating national climate policies face climate-change deniers pointing out that other countries could free-ride on our efforts.
+In defense, they tend to deny the free-rider problem and make up baseless theories, such as Al Gore's notion that, "If we lead, China will follow."
+In the long run, it will be far more constructive to solve the free-rider problem-the most central problem of cooperation-rather than deny there is a problem.
 Solving the free-rider problem is the heart of the solution proposed in this volume.

-2. The Problem and the Solution
+The Problem and the Solution

-For twenty years, almost all climate negotiators have agreed on the need for strong climatechange mitigation.
-There is even a strong consensus that 2°C should be the goal.
+For 20 years, almost all climate negotiators have agreed on the need for strong climate-change mitigation.
+Even before Paris, there was a strong consensus that 2°C should be the goal.
 But this aspiration has not been translated into commitments and actions.
-The negotiation process has failed.

-2.1.
 The Problem

-The real problem is not the climate, or the lack of climate-science knowledge, and it's not the lack of a common aspiration or goal.
+The real problem is not the climate or the lack of climate-science knowledge, and it's not the lack of a common aspiration or goal-Paris achieved that.
 It's not even the lack of blueprints for global action.
 The trouble is that negotiations end in acrimony or hollow victory statements.
+Paris was not different in that respect.
 So the problem is to find and fix the cause of these negotiation failures.

-A better approach to negotiation is needed, and so we have made "how to negotiate," the focus of this volume.
-This focus requires a distinction that is often overlooked.
+A better approach to negotiation is needed, and so we have made "how to negotiate" the focus of this book.
+This focus requires a distinction often overlooked.
 Two things matter most to the success of a negotiation: what outcome you aim for and how you go about getting there.
 Everyone knows this, but it is easier to focus on what you want than on how to structure the negotiations.
 So the "how" part is usually ignored and almost never analyzed systematically.
-In fact, the "how" part is so important that Weitzman (2014, chapter 5) and Cramton et al. (2012a, 2012b) argue it is decisive.
+In fact, the "how" part is so important that Weitzman (2014, chapter 8, this volume), Cramton and Stoft (2012a, 2012b), and Cramton et al. (chapter 12, this volume) argue it is decisive.
 But "what" and "how" are interrelated, and that just adds to the tendency for the "how" part to be forgotten.

-Consider free riding.
-As discussed in the previous section, an agreement that allows free riding will break down.
-As Ostrom explains, it will "generate a downward cascade leading to little or no cooperation."
-But she is not concerned with how to negotiate so this is purely a consideration of what works.
-But if negotiators see that an agreement allows free riding, that will make it hard to negotiate a strong commitment within that framework.
+Consider free-riding.
+As discussed in the previous section, an agreement that makes free-riding attractive will break down.
+As Ostrom (2007, p.
+201) explains, it will "generate a downward cascade leading to little or no cooperation."
+But she is not concerned with how to negotiate, so this is purely a consideration of what works.
+But if negotiators see that an agreement allows free-riding, it is hard to negotiate a strong commitment within that framework.
 So the potential to free-ride-the "what" part-affects the negotiation process-the "how" part.

 This is not a general principle.
-A treaty that will work poorly may be easy to negotiate, because it demands little.
-And one that would solve the problem brilliantly may be impossible to negotiate because of coordination problems-parties can't agree on who should play which role.
+A treaty that will work poorly may be easy to negotiate because it demands little, whereas one that would solve the problem brilliantly may be impossible to negotiate because of coordination problems-parties can't agree on who should play which role.